Evilmaax/Automated_Fraud_Detection_Classifier/README.md

 ## Overview

-This application was developed by Maximiliano Meyer during his final work titled "Development of a classifying tool to detect false transactions in credit card operations in real-time using Machine Learning developed in the Computer Science course at the University of Santa Cruz do Sul - Unisc.<br>
+This application was developed by Maximiliano Meyer during his final work titled "Development of a classifying tool to detect false transactions in credit card operations in real-time using Machine Learning developed in the Computer Science course at the University of Santa Cruz do Sul - Unisc.

 This research and project were developed in the first half of 2021 as a conclusion work of Computer Science course at the University of Santa Cruz do Sul - Unisc.<br>

 ## Key Topics